 Six Objection-Handling Skills for Responding to Objections

+- Show gratitude: Thank the prospect for sharing their concerns and communicating candidly with you.
 Example: “I really appreciate you being upfront about this.
 And I’m happy to inform you that we work successfully with other customers with similar challenges.”

+- Investigate: Ask questions to better understand a prospect’s sales objection and what’s motivating it.
 Example: “Just so I have the right response or solution for you, can you tell me a little bit more about those conversion issues you just mentioned?”

+- Show value: A highly effective strategy for overcoming sales objections is to demonstrate value through support materials or a revised offer.
+It can be a blunt or even showy way of batting back an objection, but it’s effective.
 Example: “Do you think your executive team would consider our product if we showed you how you could add $100,000 to your top line within three months?”

 Offer proof: Use the power of case studies, testimonials, social proof, and client references to approach the objection from a third-party point of view.
 There is no more convincing defense against objections than showing off how your product has worked before.
-Example: “What would you think if I organized a call with Jack Dowson of Acme Inc., who could explain how they used our solution to add $100,000 to their top line in three months?
+Example: “What would you think if I organized a call with Jack Dowson of Acme, Inc., who could explain how they used our solution to add $100,000 to their top line in three months?”

 8 Top Objections and Suggested Responses

-Questions to Ask:
+Questions to ask:

 - “What would need to happen to make the offering worth the price I quoted you?”